-As a physician, one of the common questions that I am asked from my patients are in regards to dietary factors associated with acne.
-So, let’s take a look at a recent meta-analysis published in journal, Clinical Nutrition1 to find out if we can separate fact from fiction in terms of foods associated with acne risk.
+As a physician, one of the common questions that I am asked from my patients is in regards to dietary factors associated with acne.
+So, let’s take a look at a recent meta-analysis published in the journal, Clinical Nutrition1 to find out if we can separate fact from fiction in terms of foods associated with acne risk.

 Up to 90% of people will experience acne in their adolescence.
-In total, over 17 million people suffer from it in America alone, and adults are affected alongside teens.
+In total, over 17 million people suffer from it in America alone, and adults are affected as well as teens.
 Acne is often associated with a variety of clinical issues, like depression and low self-esteem.

 Acne and Glycemic Index?